Keyboard shortcuts

 This is especially useful for increasing readability when writing atomic CSS.
 For example:

-Default option value is null which means always break into multiple lines.
+Default value value is null which means always break into multiple lines.
 The option value can be an integer which is greater than or equal to 0.

 Example for null